tfgg/yournextmep/_candidates/eu2014/conservative/margaret-simons.md

 person: margaret-simons
 region: eastern
 party: conservative
-title: Eastern - Conservative Party - Margaret Simons
+title: Margaret Simons is running for MEP in Eastern for the Conservative Party
 incumbent: false
 ---